OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

    width="70%" style="float:right;padding-left:15px;padding-top:20px">
 </a>

-Based on the illustration, my mentors and me managed to rewrite part of the internal logic of the existing Multi-Window GUI, so that we were able to start building a new interface next to it.
+Based on the illustration, my mentors and I managed to rewrite part of the internal logic of the existing Multi-Window GUI, so that we were able to start building a new interface next to it.
 A very simple Single-Window prototype was created within GSoC 2021, but it was still buggy.